Shopping for auto insurance

 Where can I buy car insurance?

-Drivers can buy car insurance from individual insurance agents or companies, or from a broker that offers insurance from many different companies.
-Drivers can save money by comparing auto insurance quotes and making sure that they get the best deal possible on the coverage they need.
+Drivers can buy car insurance from individual insurance agents or companies, or from an independent broker that offers insurance from lots of different companies.
+Drivers can save money by comparing auto insurance quotes and making sure that they get the best possible price on the coverage they need.

 How much does car insurance cost?